ChangePlusPlusVandy/change-coding-challenge-HiroakiYo/README.md

-I have encountered some internet issue for accessing the API.
-So Ethan gave me an extension to submit the challenge a bit later.
+I have encountered some internet issues for accessing the twitter API since I am currently in China, and twitter does not seem to like my IP address.
+So Ethan gave me an extension to submit the challenge a bit later and use some different APIs he provided to me, since I wasted a lot of time trying to figure out the internet issue.

 # Change++ 2020 Coding Challenge